nadzyah/baseline-data-form/README.md

                #sit amet consectetur##
                # adipiscing][format]
 ```
+Line breaks will be displayed with label's name.

 **Do NOT break format field,** even the way that is shown in the next examples:
 ```yaml
 label1: value1   #[substitution]##
                  #[format]